Kszekosz11/RoadFighter_Game/README.md

 ## Racing Game
-It's a game in the likeness of Road Fighter
+It's a game in the likeness of Road Fighter from pegasus.
 * Winforms
 * MsSql + edmx model database